SamuelHarner/samuelharner.github.io/_posts/2022-08-26-cs-overview.md

 ## Database systems
 **Recommended litterature:** Database Systems: The Complete Book, Héctor García-Molina, Jeffrey Ullman, and Jennifer Widom

-Some of the followings notes were derived from the course DD1368 at KTH Royal Institute of Technology
+Some of the following notes were derived from the course DD1368 at KTH Royal Institute of Technology

 ***